-This matter is before the Court on Petitioner Ataven Tatum's Motion to Vacate and Discharge with Prejudice under 28 U.S.C. § 2255 (Doc.
-2169).
+This matter is before the Court on Petitioner Dalevon L. Dixon's Motion to Vacate and Discharge with Prejudice under 28 U.S.C. § 2255 (Doc.
+259).
 Petitioner alleges the government violated the Sixth Amendment by intentionally and unjustifiably becoming privy to his attorney-client communications.
-As a remedy, he asks the Court to vacate his judgment with prejudice to refiling or alternatively, to reduce his term of imprisonment by approximately 50% and vacate his term of supervised release and the \$28,500,000 forfeiture award.
+As a remedy, he asks the Court to vacate his judgment with prejudice to refiling or alternatively, to reduce his term of imprisonment by approximately 50% and vacate his term of supervised release and any monetary penalties.
 The government has responded, opposing the motion and seeking dismissal on jurisdictional grounds.
-For the
+For the reasons explained

-1 Unless otherwise specified, citations prefaced with "Doc." refer to filings and docket entries in the underlying criminal case, No. 12-20066-KHV-29.
+&lt;sup>1 Unless otherwise specified, citations prefaced with "Doc." refer to filings and docket entries in the underlying criminal case, No. 14-20130-JAR-1.
 Citations prefaced with "CCA Rec.
 Lit., Doc." refer to filings and entries in this consolidated case, No. 19-2491-JAR-JPO.
 With the exception of United States v.
-Carter, Case No. 16-20032-JAR, Doc.
+Carter, No. 16-20032-JAR, Doc.
 758 (D. Kan.
 Aug.
 13, 2019) ("Black Order"), citations to filings in No. 16-20032-JAR are prefaced with "Black, Doc."

-2 Tatum v.
-United States, No. 19-2409-JAR-JPO, Docs.
-3, 7, 9; CCA Rec.
+&lt;sup>2 Dixon v.
+United States, No. 19-2412-JAR-JPO, Docs.
+3, 9; CCA Rec.
 Lit., Docs.
 730, 785.

-reasons explained in detail below, Petitioner's challenge to his conviction and sentence is dismissed for lack of standing.
+in detail below, Petitioner's challenge to his conviction and sentence is dismissed for lack of standing.